 石の上にも３年 (いし の うえ にも さんねん)

 It literally means “(Sit) on a stone for three years”, and figuratively means “Your perseverance/effort will pay off in the long run”.
-This idiom the fact that even a “stone-cold” stone will become warm after you sit on it for three years.
+This idiom alludes to the fact that even a “stone-cold” stone will become warm after you sit on it for three years.

 As there is a saying “On a stone for three years”, I think I try to keep studying Japanese for a while.